trshpnd/nvim/README.md

     ```

     Extensions for additional languages can be found [here](https://medium.com/@chemzqm/create-coc-nvim-extension-to-improve-vim-experience-4461df269173).

+    **Coc may require further adjustments to work properly.
+Check its main repository for more details.**

 ## Customization
 Further tweaking and more personal configs such as color themes and dashboard greeting screen can be easily done by modifying .vim files.